Leopard-2019/TriviaGame/README.md

 **#TRIVIA GAME**

-I have created a Trivia game about baseball using JavaScript for the logic and jQuery to manipulate HTML.
-This is how this game works:

-1. The game shows only one question until the player answers it or their time runs out.
+This repository is for a Javascript game, using Jquery Bootstrap styling, including buttons, and setInterval functionality.
+The game contains a Javascript file to run the game, an html and css file, and images used in the game.
+The styling is created through the use of bootstrap, a css file, and within the html file.

+The game is a trivia game with questions employing a basebal theme.
+It consists of seven questions, displayed one at a time; each one must be answered in 15 seconds.

+1. Game starts when the player clicks the start button.
+A multiple-choice question is displayed, with a time counter.After the user answers, a new page is prompted, containing a video related with the answer, and also the player's stats, i.e,  the number of right, and wrong questions.

       ![](assets/images/Figure1_triviagame.png)

-2. If the player selects the correct answer, a new page is prompted saying that answer was correct, and a video related with the answer is displayed.
-Also, this page provides an update of the numbers of correct and incorrect answers selected by the player.
-A continue button has been created so the player can watch the video is desired, and the then click the this button so the next question is displayed.
+2. After the user answers, a new page is prompted, containing a video related with the answer, and also the player's stats, i.e,  the number of right, and wrong questions.

      ![](assets/images/Figure2_triviagame.png)

-3. The scenario is similar for wrong answers and time-outs.
+3. The scenario is similar for time-outs.

-4. On the final screen, the number of correct answers, incorrect answers, and an option to restart the game are displayed.
+4. Once the final question is answered, a page is prompted containing not only the video related to the corect answers, but also the final stats of the player.
+An option to restart the game is displayed as well.

        ![](assets/images/Figure3_triviagame.png)

-This app can be accessed by this link: https://leopard-2019.github.io/TriviaGame/
+This project is deployed at https://leopard-2019.github.io/TriviaGame/